 Within 18 months of his accident, Peter was water skiing again and eventually he established the Queensland Disability Water Ski Club in conjunction with Sea World and taught many people with spinal cord injuries how to ski.

-Peter spent eight years developing our Spinal Education Awareness Team (SEAT) program to the point where he was spending up to 15 weeks of the year away from home travelling to deliver the program’s vital safety messages.
-Today, SEAT is still a very popular injury prevention program and has inspired more than 1.5 million Queensland school children to stay safe and injury free.
+Peter spent eight years developing our SEAT Injury Prevention program to the point where he was spending up to 15 weeks of the year away from home travelling to deliver the program’s vital safety messages.
+Today, SEAT is still a very popular program and has inspired more than 1.5 million Queensland school children to stay safe and injury free.